sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 hidden: false
 ---

 Sometimes a single file contains multiple documents (a "portfolio").
-For example, a portfolio file might contain an invoice, a tax document, and a contract.
+For example, a portfolio file can contain an invoice, a tax document, and a contract.

-In this case, it's best practice to extract each document using its appropriate document type, rather than trying to fit them all into one document type (which would break any [validations](doc:validate-extractions) you write for the doc type).
+Sensible recommends extracting each document in a portfolio using its own document type, so you can write [validations](doc:validate-extractions)  for each type.
 For example, use an "income tax" doc type and an "invoice" doc type, rather than creating a "combined_tax_and_invoice" doc type.

-In order for Sensible to handle the portfolio in one API extraction request, specify the following:

-- In each config for the documents in the portfolio, use [fingerprints](doc:fingerprint) to define text matches on specified pages of the document.
-Sensible uses the fingerprint to find the page range of each document in the portfolio that fits a given config.
+To extract from a portfolio, take the following steps:

+- Specify [fingerprints](doc:fingerprint) to configure how Sensible segments the portfolio into documents.
+Fingerprints test for text matches on first pages, last pages, and other page types.
+- Create an extraction request by taking the following steps:

+  - Indicate the file is a portfolio:
+    - Sensible app: Click the **Portfolio** button on the **Extract** tab.
+    - SDKs: Specify the Document Types parameter in the Extract method.
+    - API:  Use one of the Portfolio extraction endpoints.

-- Use [Generate upload URL for portfolio](https://docs.sensible.so/reference/generate-upload-url-portfolio) or [Extract from URL for portfolio](https://docs.sensible.so/reference/extract-from-url-portfolio) to extract data from the portfolio.
-In these requests, specify the doc types that apply to the portfolio.
-For example, `"types": ["insurance_quote", "insurance_loss_run"]`.
-The API response includes document extractions and their page ranges in the portfolio.
+  - In the request, specify the doc types that exist in the portfolio.
+For example, using the API, `"types": ["insurance_quote", "insurance_loss_run"]`.
+The extraction response includes document extractions and their page ranges in the portfolio.

-**Note**: When Sensible  extracts from portfolios, it ignores any OCR settings in document types and uses Microsoft OCR.

 Examples
 ===

-The following example shows extracting three 1-page documents from a portfolio.
+The following example shows extracting three one-page documents from a portfolio.
 The portfolio contains two car insurance quotes and one loss run.

 Config
 ---